Configure Prisma Access Colo-Connect

 • Select a Bandwidth for the connection.

-If your deployment requires more than 16 connections, reach out to your Palo Alto Networks account team, who will open an SRE case to accommodate the request.
+If your deployment requires more than 16 Colo-Connect instances, reach out to your Palo Alto Networks account team, who will open an SRE case to accommodate the request.

 • Enter a BGP Peer ASN.